XiangJunjie111/xiangjunjie111.github.io/source/_posts/csc4001-ch1-ch2.md

 - Efficiency：包括 *responsiveness, processing time, memory utilisation, etc.*
 - Acceptability（可接受性）：*must be understandable, usable and **compatible with other systems that they use.***

-##### 定义（关键词）
+#### - 定义（关键词）

 - **Engineering discipline**

-  Using appropriate theories and methods to solve problems bearing in mind organizational and financial constraints.
+  *Using appropriate theories and methods to solve problems bearing in mind organizational and financial constraints.*

 - **All aspects of software production**

-  Not just technical process of development.
-Also project management and the development of tools, methods etc. to support software production.
+  *Not just technical process of development.
+Also project management and the development of tools, methods etc. to support software production.*

-##### 4个影响软件的问题
+#### - 4个影响软件的问题

 - **Heterogeneity** 异构性

-  different system, different type of computer and mobile devices.
+  *different system, different type of computer and mobile devices.*

 - **Business and social change**